dis-sg/dis-sg.github.io/_posts/2025-03-04-the-new-paper-rebrand.md

 <figcaption>TNP’s first and last print edition <a href="https://www.carousell.sg/p/vintage-newspapers-first-and-last-copy-of-the-new-paper-today-my-paper-streats-project-eyeball-1133324476/" target="_blank">(Source)</a></figcaption>
 </figure>

-SPH Media describes <a href="https://www.sph.com.sg/our-brands/news/#the_new_paper" target="_blank">The New Paper</a> as “an outlet that keeps readers up to speed with hyperlocal content such as community, entertainment, lifestyle, racing, and inspiring social stories.”
+SPH Media <a href="https://www.sph.com.sg/our-brands/news/#the_new_paper" target="_blank">describes</a> The New Paper as “an outlet that keeps readers up to speed with hyperlocal content such as community, entertainment, lifestyle, racing, and inspiring social stories.”

 <h2>The New Brand Identity</h2>
 <figure>